jina-ai/finetuner/docs/notebooks/using_mclip.md

 ## Task

-We'll be fine-tuning multilingual CLIP on the electronics section of the [German xmarket dataset](https://xmrec.github.io/data/de/), which contains images and descriptions of electronics products in German.
+We'll be fine-tuning multilingual CLIP on the electronics section of the [German XMarket dataset](https://xmrec.github.io/data/de/), which contains images and descriptions of electronics products in German.

 Each product in the dataset contains several attributes, we will be making use of the image and category attributes to create a [`Document`](https://docarray.jina.ai/fundamentals/document/#document) containing two [chunks](https://docarray.jina.ai/fundamentals/document/nested/#nested-structure), one containing the image and another containing the category of the product.